MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-platform-automation-and-devops.md

 - Define service principal name (SPN) strategy for automation.
 Will each environment have a unique SPN?

 - Define secrets or credentials management.
 Azure Key Vault is the recommended solution for key management and key storage.
 SAP Automation uses SPN credentials from Azure Key Vault.
-By default, all systems in an environment use the same credentials from the environment Key Vault.
+By default, all systems in an environment use the same credentials from the key vault in that environment.
 Determine whether any systems need unique credentials.

 - Decide whether to use an Azure Marketplace image or a custom-built image.
 Custom-built images have several advantages, like customer-specific OS configuration, security hardening, and compliance tooling.
 Custom-built images can also potentially streamline image lifecycle management.